Jeff Smith

 ❌ Cons:

-– Inspect for Damage – Look for cracks, loose guides, or corrosion.
+– Inspect Carefully: Look for cracks, loose guides, or warped bamboo.

 6. FAQ

-Q3: How do I store a vintage rod to prevent damage?
+Q2: How do I restore a vintage bamboo rod?

-A: Check eBay, vintage tackle shops, or fishing forums.
+A: Try vintage tackle shops, auctions, or Japanese specialty dealers.

 7. Conclusion & Call to Action